Women's suffrage in Wales: March to Victory, 1912–1918

 By 1914 the non-militant elements of the suffrage movement had built up a steady presence and, although damaged by the bad press violent action brought, they also gained from the publicity.
 A summer school had been set up by the NUWSS in the Conwy Valley the previous year and now their members were benefitting from the training in public speaking that was given.
 In south Wales signs of working-class involvement in the suffrage cause took shape through the Women's Co-operative Guild, with a branch opening in Ton Pentre in the Rhondda in 1914 run by Elizabeth Andrews.

 With the outbreak of the First World War, all WSPU activity came to a halt and the NUWSS turned much of their focus to relief work.
 The WPSU, reformed as the Women's Party from 1917, sent members across Wales, no longer to rally for suffrage but to encourage male volunteers to join the British Army.
 In 1915 Flora Drummond attended a rally in Merthyr to demand that men leave occupations that women could undertake, and to stop 'hiding behind the petticoats'.
 Women in Wales took up employment en masse, especially in newly opened munitions factories, and in 1918 the Newport Shell Factory had a female workforce of 83 per cent while the Queensferry factory was 70 per cent.

 The militant suffragettes, who were at one point public enemies, were now seen as fierce nationalist and patriots.
 Old foes became allies and vice versa.
 Lloyd George was now referred to as 'that great Welshman' while Labours' Keir Hardie, the WSPU's staunchest defender before the war, was lambasted for his pacifist stance.
 There were still those in the suffragette movement who wished to keep pushing the agenda of emancipation.
 Some members of the WSPU broke away to form the Suffragettes of the WSPU (SWSPU), amongst their members were Conwy-born Helena Jones, who continued to campaign for women's votes, challenging Pankhurst's stance publicly in the letter pages of the Suffragists News Sheet.

-The Representation of the People Act was passed in 1918 which gave women over the age of 30, who met a property qualification, the right to vote.
-Several factors led to the passing of the Act, including the efforts of working women, the dilution of anti-suffrage rhetoric and political change in London, where Asquith had been replaced as Prime Minister by Lloyd George.
-The government believed that six million voters would be added by the 1918 Act, in Wales the electorate rose from 430,000 to 1,172,000.
+The Representation of the People Act 1918 was passed which gave women over the age of 30, who met a property qualification, the right to vote.
+Several factors led to the passing of the act, including the efforts of working women, the dilution of anti-suffrage rhetoric and political change in London, where Asquith had been replaced as prime minister by Lloyd George.
+The government believed that six million voters would be added by the 1918 act, in Wales the electorate rose from 430,000 to 1,172,000.